AdobeDocs/experience-platform.en/help/edge/personalization/adobe-target/spa-implementation.md

 >[!NOTE]
 >
->To use the Visual Experience Composer for your SPA, you must install and activate either the [Firefox](https://addons.mozilla.org/en-US/firefox/addon/adobe-target-vec-helper/) or [Chrome](https://chrome.google.com/webstore/detail/adobe-target-vec-helper/ggjpideecfnbipkacplkhhaflkdjagak) VEC Helper Extension.
+>To use the VEC for your SPA, you must install and activate either the [Firefox](https://addons.mozilla.org/en-US/firefox/addon/adobe-target-vec-helper/) or [Chrome](https://chrome.google.com/webstore/detail/adobe-target-vec-helper/ggjpideecfnbipkacplkhhaflkdjagak) VEC Helper Extension.

 ### Modifications Panel